masikol/barapost/README.md

     -b (--probing-batch-size) --- number of sequences that will be aligned on BLAST server.
             After that a local database will be builded according to results of probing blasting.
             More clearly: records-hits will be downloaded from Genbank and will be used as local database.
-Further blasting against this database will be preformed on local machine with 'blast+' toolkit.
+Further blasting against this database will be performed on local machine with 'blast+' toolkit.
             Value: positive integer number.
 Default value is 200;